-- 45. Other than SIDS, CCMs shall not increase the number of purse seine vessels larger than 24m with freezing capacity between 20N and 20S (hereinafter "LSPSVs") above the current level as specified in Attachment D. - 46.
-The concerned CCMs shall ensure that any new LSPSV constructed or purchased to replace a previous vessel or vessels, shall have a carrying capacity or well volume no larger than the vessel(s) being replaced, or shall not increase the catch in the Convention Area from the level of the vessels being replaced.
+43. Other than SIDS and Indonesia, CCMs shall not increase the number of purse seine vessels flying their flag larger than 24m with freezing capacity between 20N and 20S (hereinafter "LSPSVs") above the current level.

+44. The concerned CCMs shall ensure that any new LSPSV constructed or purchased to replace a previous vessel or vessels, shall have a carrying capacity or well volume no larger than the vessel(s) being replaced, or shall not increase the catch or effort in the Convention Area from the level of the vessels being replaced.
 In such case, the authorization of the replaced vessel shall be immediately revoked.
-Notwithstanding the first sentence in this paragraph, for those vessels for which building approval has already been granted, the construction of those vessels will be in accordance with existing regulations. - 47.
-Nothing in this measure shall restrict the ability of SIDS to purchase vessels from CCMs for domestic fleets.
+Notwithstanding the first sentence in this paragraph, for those vessels for which building approval has already been granted and notified to the Commission before 1 March 2014, the construction of those vessels will be in accordance with existing regulations of the concerned CCMs.